ataylor89/unix_wisdom/shell.md

 A command-line interface interprets a user's commands.

 The Unix shell is a command-line interface, a scripting language, a programming language, and an interpreter.

+## Added support for conclusion

+There really is a Unix shell and a Windows shell, which provide a user interface to the operating system.

+The Unix shell and the Windows shell both have a graphical user interface and a command-line interface.

+We can say that shell refers to the user interface of an operating system.

+One formal definition of shell is the user interface of an operating system.